google/go-containerregistry/cmd/crane/doc/crane_index_append.md

 ```
       --docker-empty-base   If true, empty base index will have Docker media types instead of OCI
-      --flatten             If true, appending an index will append each of its children rather than the index itself
+      --flatten             If true, appending an index will append each of its children rather than the index itself (default true)
   -h, --help                help for append
   -m, --manifest strings    References to manifests to append to the base index
   -t, --tag string          Tag to apply to resulting image